 How axles work, what are they and what do they do?

 At Houston Rebuilt Axles, we sell rebuilt axles.
-Are you asking yourself, “what is a rebuilt axle and why would i want one?”
+Are you asking yourself, “What is a rebuilt axle and why would I want one?”
 You may have heard of the rear axle, rear end or differential of your vehicle but you don’t know much about it.
 It can also be hard to troubleshoot axle problems.
 In this series of articles, you can learn all about axles, the various types, how axles work and how differentials work.

 Doesn’t it just turn the wheels?
 How complicated can it be?